The wolf is an immensely popular, enduring theme of strength, power and grace.

 The cost of a wolf tattoo comes down to various factors that impact on time.
 The less time your bad ass wolf tattoo takes to get inked the less it will cost, unless you’re working with a master that charges a per piece rate for the artwork you wish to get and then the cost is quite immaterial to the desire for beautiful body art.

-Small black and gray shaded wolf tattoos can take an hour or two – minimalist black line ones even less – and cost as low as $200, while large complex pieces might start at $1000 and climb higher for painstaking dot work detail or abstract new wave style.
+An easy black and gray shaded small wolf tattoo on the forearm or shoulder can take an hour or two – minimalist black line ones even less – and cost as low as $200, while large complex pieces might start at $1000 and climb higher for painstaking dot work detail, an embellished white wolf, heavily detailed tribal tattoo or abstract new wave style wolf head.

 The average cost for an experienced artist is usually around $150 – $200 an hour.
 In demand, harder to book artist charges start at $300 and go up to $500.
 Make sure before you commence your wolf piece that you have a good understanding of the cost framework.